TheOdinProject/curriculum/nodeJS/express/controllers.md

 Also, as we've discussed earlier with regards to calling the `next` function.
 We have the following arguments that we can pass to it:

-1. No argument `next()` - Will pass the control to the next middleware.
+1. No argument `next()` - Will pass control to the next middleware.
 Very simple and straightforward.
-1. With an error argument `next(new Error(...))` - Will pass and move directly the control to the error middleware.
+1. With an error argument `next(new Error(...))` - Will pass control directly to the error middleware.
-1. With the string `next('route')` - Will pass the control to the next route middleware.
+1. With the string `next('route')` - Will pass control to the next route handler with the same matching path (if there is one).
 This only works for `app.METHOD` or `router.METHOD`.
 Potentially, it can also be the same as just calling `next` with no argument.
-1. With the string `next('router')` - Will skip all middlewares attached to the specific router instance and pass the control back out of the router instance.
+1. With the string `next('router')` - Will skip all middlewares attached to the specific router instance and pass control back out of the router instance.
 Basically, we exit the router and go back to the parent router say `app` and yes the express `app` under the hood is also just a router.

 Out of the four, you will likely only use the first two, unless you have a very specific need that requires the other two.